 Some GPs offer Very Low-Cost Access (VLCA) charges.
 A VLCA practice meets specific eligibility criteria that reduce the cost to patients.
 Patients wanting to know if the practice they attend is part of the VLCA scheme should ask their doctor or practice nurse.

 What is a Health Care Home?

-Some general practices in the Southern district are joining the Health Care Home programme.
+Some general practices in the Southern region are joining the Health Care Home programme.
 These are general practices that may offer more flexible options for consultations, a wider range of services and a team approach to patients’ care.
 Patients wanting to know if the practice they attend is part of the Health Care Home programme should ask their doctor or practice nurse.